 - treat inflammatory bowel disease and leaky gut syndrome

 - rebuild tissue and stronger bones following fractures or injuries

 1. Improves Joint Health and Osteoarthritis

 Why exactly is glucosamine good for joints?
-Researchers believe that using glucosamine supplements, or obtaining it from natural sources like bone broth, can increase the amount of cartilage and synovial fluid someone maintains, helping to prevent joint breakdown and relieve pain.
+Researchers state that using glucosamine supplements, or obtaining it from natural sources like bone broth sources, can increase the amount of cartilage and synovial fluid someone maintains, helping to prevent joint breakdown and relieve pain.

 Glucosamine is an amino-saccharide that helps create cartilage from compounds called aggrecan and proteoglycans.
 Since joint deterioration and loss of cartilage are common osteoarthritis triggers, it’s easy to see why studies suggest that it’s cartilage-building properties are important ways to naturally ease symptoms of the condition.